Student Statewide Assessment Policy

 FROM: Richard P. Mills

-SUBJECT: Update on Limited English Proficient/English Language Learner (LEP/ELL) Student Statewide Assessment Policy
+SUBJECT: Update on English Language Learner (ELL) Student Statewide Assessment Policy

 This past summer, the U.S. Education Department (USED) ruled that, under the No Child Left Behind Act, all English Language Learners (ELLs) who have been in this country for more than one year must take their state’s English Language Arts (ELA) tests.

 The Board of Regents and I are opposed to this policy.
 We have long supported New York’s excellent bilingual education programs, including English as a Second Language, transitional bilingual and dual language programs, and we remain committed to them.
 We believe many ELL students need at least three years to learn sufficient English to take the ELA test, and we remain concerned about the effect the federal decision will have on the schools, teachers, and most of all the children.
 My colleagues and I in the State Education Department have vigorously stated our beliefs to USED officials, both before and after their decision.
 You will recall that New York originally adopted the policy of allowing students to take the New York State English as a Second Language Achievement Test for three years after they arrive in this country, and we would have continued this policy except for the USED ruling.